 Some MEDICINES MAY INTERACT with Frova.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Beta-blockers (eg, propranolol) or MAOIs (eg, phenelzine) because they may increase the risk of Frova's side effects
+- Propranolol because it may increase the risk of Frova's side effects

-- Ergot alkaloids (eg, ergotamine) or another 5-HT1 receptor agonist (eg, sumatriptan or rizatriptan) because the actions and side effects of Frova or these medicines may be increased when taken together
+- Ergot alkaloids (eg, dihydroergotamine, ergotamine) or another "triptan" migraine medicine (eg, sumatriptan or rizatriptan) because they may increase the risk of Frova's side effects

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Frova may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.